 As the tallest peak in the UK, it sees hikers from all over the globe who come in search of the stunning views from the summit.
 On a clear day, you can see across half of Scotland stretched out in front of your eyes.

-The trail offers breathtaking views of the surrounding mist-shrouded peaks and glistening valleys, all the way to the Isle of Skye.
+The trail offers breathtaking views of the surrounding mist-shrouded peaks and glistening valleys, all the way to the Isle of Skye and it is perfect if you’re travelling as a couple in Scotland or just being on your own.

 The Mountain Track is the most popular Ben Nevis hiking route as it’s most suitable for all ages and hikers.
 This route is 10.5 miles long, with an altitude gain of 1,145m, making it a good full day out.
 Expect to spend 6-8 hours hiking, though no technical skill is needed it’s an intermediate hike which requires a moderate level of fitness.